Matiur Rahman (Bir Sreshtho): During the Bangladesh Liberation War

-Flight Lieutenant Matiur Rahman smuggled the family of Group Captain Taher Quddus on Royal Saudi Arabian C-130 transport plane bound for Riyadh during the liberation war of Bangladesh.
+Flight Lieutenant Matiur Rahman smuggled the family of Group Captain Taher Quddus on a Royal Saudi Arabian C-130 transport plane bound for Riyadh during the liberation war of Bangladesh.

 Matiur Rahman and his family went to Dhaka for a two-month vacation at the end of January 1971.
 He was staying in the village of Ramanagar in Raipur during the military operation of 25 March 1971 conducted by the Pakistan army in the name of Operation Searchlight.
 Despite being a member of the PAF, Rahman opened a training camp in Vairab and started training Bengali people who were willing to join the Mukti Bahini.
 He formed a small defense force with willing members and a few collected weapons.
 His camp was bombed by the PAF on 14 April 1971.
 But Rahman anticipated the attack beforehand and changed the place of his camp.
-Thus, his crew and he was saved from the bombing.
+Thus, his crew and he were saved from the bombing.
 Rahman returned to Dhaka on 23 April and then returned to Karachi on 9 May with his family.

 Death

 Rahman was an instructor pilot at PAF Base Masroor in 1971.
 He was planning to defect to Bangladesh with a plane to join the Bangladesh War of Independence.
 On 20 August 1971, Pilot Officer Rashid Minhas was scheduled to fly with a Lockheed T-33 jet trainer.
 Rahman saw Minhas about to take off and asked to join him.
-He jumped into the instructor seat.
-He attempted to hijack the T-33 in midair to defect to India.
+He jumped into the instructor's seat.
+He attempted to hijack the T-33 in midair to defect to Bangladesh.
 Minhas sent a message to the control tower that he was hijacked, and wrestled with Rahman for control, which crashed the plane in Pakistani territory, causing the death of both pilots.
 The plane never crossed into Indian airspace and crashed near the border in Pakistan.

 Yawar A. Mazhar, a writer for Pakistan Military Consortium, relayed in 2004 that he spoke to retired PAF Group Captain Cecil Chaudhry about Minhas and that he learned more details not generally known to the public.
 According to Mazhar, Chaudhry led the immediate task of investigating the wreckage and writing the accident report.
 Chaudhry told Mazhar that he found the jet had hit the ground nose first, instantly killing Minhas in the front seat.
-Rahman's body, however, was not in the jet and the canopy was missing.
+Rahman's body, however, was not in the jet, and the canopy was missing.
 Chaudhry searched the area and saw Rahman's body some distance behind the jet, with severe abrasions from hitting the sand at a low angle and a high speed.
-Chaudhry thought that Minhas probably jettisoned the canopy at low altitude causing Rahman to be thrown from the cockpit because he was not strapped in.
+Chaudhry thought that Minhas probably jettisoned the canopy at low altitude, causing Rahman to be thrown from the cockpit because he was not strapped in.
 Chaudhry felt that the jet was too close to the ground at that time, too far out of control for Minhas to be able to prevent the crash.
 Minhas received the Nishan-e-Haider award, equivalent to the Bir Shrestho award in Pakistan for his actions in attempting to hijack the aircraft.